 Things to Do

 Discover the inventor of the 24-hour news cycle on a tour of CNN, where guides give behind-the-scenes tours of studios and let guests record their own newscasts.
 While modern Atlanta reports the news these days, the city has contributed many chapters to American history.
 Its most powerful historic site is the Martin Luther King Jr. National Historic Site, with Rev. King's boyhood home, Ebenezer Baptist Church, and his tomb engraved, "Free at last, Free at last, Thank God Almighty, I'm Free at last."
+Pair a visit to those two with a tour through the extraordinary National Center for Human and Civil Rights, one of the finest history and culture museums in the country.
+Also try to make time for the Atlanta History Center, a multifaceted cultural campus that includes historic homes, superb museum exhibits, and the famed Cyclorama.

 Go to the Atlanta neighborhood of Buckhead for trendsetter labels like Giorgio Armani and Zara.
 Just south of Buckhead is Bennett Street, a former warehouse district now converted into galleries and shops specializing in art, decorative accessories and antiques.
 For a little something edgier, Atlantans head for the boutiques of Virginia Highland, where chunky jewelry, bohemian dresses and the latest boots fill shop windows.